turning the corner-

 The black swan theory or theory of black swan events is a metaphor that describes an event that comes as a surprise, has a major effect, and is often inappropriately rationalized after the fact with the benefit of hindsight.- Wikipedia

-a regional art reflection
+A regional art reflection

 What is the collective noun for a group of artists or artsworkers?